Kaimar Saag: Vejle Kolding

 In May 2012, Saag signed a two-year contract with Danish side Vejle Kolding and joined the team later in the summer after his contract expired at Silkeborg.
 He started well at his new club, scoring seven goals in pre-season matches.
-On 29 July 2012, he made league debut for the club in a 1–1 draw against Køge.
+On 29 July 2012, he made his league debut for the club in a 1–1 draw against Køge.
 A week later on his birthday, 5 August, Saag scored a hat-trick and helped his side beat Skive 4–1.

 Assyriska

 In July 2014, Saag signed a one-year contract with Swedish Superettan club.

 B36 Tórshavn

 In January 2018, Saag moved to Faroe Islands' club B36 Tórshavn.
 Saag left the club again at the end of 2018 and then went to train at his former youth club Viljandi SK, just to hold his form.

 International career

 For Estonia national football team, Saag is capped 46 times.
 He made his national team debut on 8 September 2007 against Croatia national football team in a UEFA Euro 2008 qualification.

 He scored his first goal for the national team on 30 December 2009, in a friendly match against Angola.